Wael and Lama Abou-Chakra Papers

-Lama's childhood in Lebanon coincided with the Lebanese Civil War: she was born in 1976 and moved to the United States in 1995.
-Lama graduated from high school in 1993 and met Wael the following year.
-Lama studied at North Carolina State University and University of Massachusetts, attending part-time while working at IBM and, eventually, parenting.
-Together, the couple have two children, Katia and Nassim.
+Wael is married to Lama Abou-Chakra, a fellow Lebanese-American who grew up in Haldi, a suburb of Beirut, and Ammatour.
+Lama's parents were both natives of Ammatour and descended from a different branch of the Abou-Chakra family.
+Lama was born in 1976 and moved to the United States in 1995.
+She graduated from high school in 1993 and met Wael the following year.
+Lama studied at North Carolina State University and University of Massachusetts, attending part-time while working at IBM.
+Wael and Lama have two children, Katia and Nassim.

 This collection contains documents and photographs relating to Wael Abou-Chakra’s achievements in business and community service, photographs from Lama Abou-Chakra’s childhood in Lebanon, and images from Wael and Lama’s life together.
 The collection also includes a restricted oral history available for on-site research.